Last a head coach at Menlo College, Lisle has built a large following online

 A two-time national champion player, assistant coach Calvin Beamon spent seven years at South Carolina working with the Gamecock hitters and outfielders.

-The Gamecock offense has set 15 new team single-season records under Beamon's guidance, including four in 2014: home runs (53), slugging percentage (.464), walks (210) and on-base percentage (.385).
-This marked the third year the Gamecocks set new records in round-trippers and slugging percentage.
+The Gamecock offense has set 18 new team single-season records under Beamon's guidance, including three in 2015: home runs (60), slugging percentage (.473) and on-base percentage (.391).
+This marked the fourth year in a row South Carolina set new records in round-trippers and slugging percentage.

-Individual highlights included Sarah Mooney setting the new single-season mark with 12 home runs in her first year in the Garnet and Black and Kaylea Snaer earning SEC All-Freshman Team and third-team NFCA All-Southeast Region accolades.
+The highlights for 2014 included Sarah Mooney's 12 home runs, setting a new single-season record at the time, and Kaylea Snaer earning SEC All-Freshman Team and third-team NFCA All-Southeast Region accolades.
 Ashlyn Masters posted 15 marks on the single-season top-15s in 2014 en route to second-team NFCA All-Southeast Region honors.

 In 2013, South Carolina set new marks in runs (338), home runs (45), RBI (295), slugging percentage (.450), hit-by-pitches (60) and on-base percentage (.384) on the season.
 It was the second-consecutive year the Gamecocks posted new bests in home runs, slugging and hit-by-pitches.
 In the single-season batting top 15s, 27 Gamecocks garnered consideration, including first-team Easton All-America and second-team All-SEC infielder Samie Garcia, who had 12 of those alone.
 Alaynie Page posted five marks as a freshman, including in runs, home runs and walks.